-ESCP Europe Business School and its Research Centre for Energy Management (RCEM) are committed to speeding up the global movement towards a low-carbon economy.
+ESCP Europe Business School and its Energy Management Centre (EMC) are committed to speeding up the global movement towards a low-carbon economy.
 Hence we will be supporting the launch of the first Electrical Vehicle Road Tour (EVRT) in the Middle East, organised by Ben Pullen, Founder and CEO of Global EVRT and MSc in Energy Management Alumnus.
 We are very proud to support this project and Ben's vision to accelerate both the adoption of electric vehicles and the transition to a lower carbon economy.

 The Emirates EVRT 2017 takes place from 29th January to 1st February and will see 10 electric cars drive around the whole of the UAE with fun and educational events along the way.
 As a sign of appreciation and gratitude for all your constant support, we are happy to announce that we are offering for free one place to two of our corporate partners, allowing each person to experience half the tour.

 Following the success of 2016’s European edition, the Global Electric Vehicle Road Trip will be hitting the road this month for its first journey in the UAE.